 Make the most of your outdoor space even after dark by creating a mood which enhances your garden’s best features.
-Whether you’re buying on a budget or strapped for space, we have something suitable to create the perfect atmosphere for every garden.
+Whether you’re buying on a budget or strapped for space, garden lighting can change the feel of any setting.

-At wilko, we love things to be easy and affordable and our solar lights are a great option.
-Quick to getup and running, without the help of any professionals, they’re also eco-friendly, using a renewable energy source.
-Solar lights allow you to be as creative as you want, giving you the freedom to put them anywhere you like without the hassle or restrictions of wires.
+To save time and energy look for outdoor solar lights.
+Quick to get up and running, without need for help of any professionals, garden solar lights are also eco-friendly being a renewable energy source.
+What’s great about solar lights is that they allow you to be as creative as you want, giving you the freedom to put them anywhere you like without the hassle or restrictions of wires.

 Fruit and veg

-- Sow brassica in seed beds or trays.
-These include radishes, turnips, cabbages, cauliflowers and broccoli
+- Sow brassica in seed beds or trays

 - Plant main crop potatoes